MoeMiner/BotDetector/README.md

 ## Installation

-1. Download the plugin from the releases page on GitHub or build manually.
+1. Download the plugin from the releases page, or build manually.
 2. Drag and drop the jar file into the `plugins/` folder of your Bukkit server.
 3. Restart the server.